FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/HDF5 Docs.rst

 Global
 ~~~~~~

-Channel control and bank data.
+All 1D channel data will have a control data and bank data.

 *Corresponds to:* `CHAN.DAT`, `CHANBANK.DAT`